JianchengZh/RenderSkin/README.md

 A little expereince with JUCE is a must if you want to build this tools for your self, premade binarys will be available soon!

-edit the * *.jucer * files in the roots of each correspodnign repository to reflect the actual pathes to your local repositorys.
+Edit the **.jucer* files in the roots of each correspodnign repository with the [Introjucer](http://www.juce.com/documentation/introjucer) to reflect the actual pathes to the colodes local repositorys and JUCE.

+The Header search path to FFTReal and sqlite (see jucer project) can safely be reomved from the project.

 A more in depth Documentation may or may not follow....